apsun/uSticker/README.md

 that you share my use-case and find it useful; please do not submit feature requests.

+## Usage

+1. Save stickers to your phone's storage
+2. Run uSticker and press 'Refresh sticker index'
+3. ???
+4. Profit!

 ## FAQ

 ### Why does this even exist?